Meet the Administrators, Teachers & Support Staff

 This moment gave birth to the school’s hurricane relief effort and launched the third-grade class’s pen-pal program with her sister’s school in Puerto Rico.
 In one letter exchange, a student proudly wrote his pen-pal that his teacher was teaching them “Puerto Rican Spanish.”
 Relationships like these have strengthened her students’ awareness not only of Spanish, but of the lives of children like themselves in other parts of the world.

 Despite being a territory of the United States, learning English was difficult for Maestra Mendoza in Puerto Rico due to the low numbers of English teachers.
 She first came to the United States with the intention of returning an English teacher, but her plans changed when she was asked to become part of the Bilingual Department in South Bend.
 While at the department she sought the mentorship of Maritza Robles, the director of the bilingual Department at the time.
-Robles fostered Maestra Mendoza’s desire to be a better teacher by pushing her to hone her educational skills, ultimately encouraging her to receive training to work with children with Autism Spectrum Disorders.
+Robles fostered Maestra Mendoza’s desire to be a better teacher by pushing her to hone her educational skills, ultimately encouraging her to receive further training to help to a better resource to the kids.
 She enjoyed her time working for the public school system, but she has never felt more comfortable teaching than she does at Covenant Christian School.

 But she’s not only a Covenant teacher—she’s a Covenant parent, too.
 She notices that her son thrives in the rich environment at Covenant.
 He previously attended a Montessori school, where he was content learning at his own pace.
 But he flourished academically after moving to Covenant Christian thanks to the challenge of the classroom and an environment that celebrates his family’s culture.